minhxuvi/minhxuvi.github.io/pages/resume.md

 ### FPT software

-#### May 2020 - current: Automation Test Lead
+#### May 2020 - current: Developer

--   Lead and mentor a team of 5 members to successfully test and implement a testing framework for new software from EAR to RTM phase.
+-   Lead a team of 5 members to successfully test and implement a testing framework for new software from EAR to RTM phase.
 -   Responsible for testing an inter-platform communication driver, which must be tested on multiple platforms, including RTOS, Linux user and kernel, CPU architectures, and compilers.
 -   Design and develop an automation testing framework primarily in Python to adapt to the following requirements:
     -   Build and execute tests for multiple types of RTOS, Linux user and kernel, CPU - architectures, and compilers.